ZiweiXU/hbdat.github.io/index.md

 + [Twitter](https://twitter.com/DatHuynh13)

 ## Research Interest
-My main interest is on reducing the amount of annotation needed to train deep learning systems.
+My main interest is in reducing the amount of annotation needed to train deep learning systems for visual recognition tasks such as object detection and segmentation.
-I am mesmerized by how much machines can learn with a few, one, or zero training sample(s).
+Specifically, I am mesmerized by how much machines can learn with a few or zero training sample(s), and with missing annotations in weakly-supervised setting.

 Research Areas:
 + Image/Video Recognition